Updated: Jan 08, 2024

 Once you've received your ArriveCAN receipt, you can't edit your submission.
 If you need to alter your details (for instance, if your travel plans change), you will need to create a new submission.

-In total, creating your ArriveCAN account and filling out your first submission should take you around 10 to 20 minutes.
+In total, creating your ArriveCAN account and filling out your first submission should take you a few minutes but can expedite border crossings into Canada.

-If you're flying into either Vancouver International Airport or Toronto Pearson International Airport, you can also use ArriveCAN to fill out your Canada Border Services Agency (CBSA) declaration in advance, saving time on arrival.
-This feature is currently only available for users of the web version of ArriveCAN, not the app.
+If you're flying into a participating airport, you can also use ArriveCAN to fill out your Canada Border Services Agency (CBSA) declaration in advance, saving time on arrival.
 Using the advance CBSA declaration is optional; you can still fill it out on arrival if you prefer.

-Once you've completed your journey, or even while you're waiting to complete your quarantine period, you can delete the ArriveCAN app.
+Once you've completed your journey, you can delete the ArriveCAN app.
 If you have to complete daily check-ins, you will need to use the web version of ArriveCAN to do so.
 Deleting the app will not delete your account, which you can do separately in the app or on the web.
 However, if you delete your account before entering Canada, your receipt will also be deleted.
 You'll have to register again and resubmit your information if you want to enter the country.

-The ArriveCAN app and web service are a key part of Canada's strategy to manage the spread of Covid-19 while still keeping travellers moving through the nation's airports and across its borders.
+The ArriveCAN app and web service are a key part of Canada's strategy to expedite processing of arrivals into Canada.
 Submitting your travel information on ArriveCAN ahead of departure takes a few extra minutes, but it helps to ensure that your experience at border control will go smoothly and that you and others can travel to Canada safely.